f5devcentral/f5-agility-labs-vdi/docs/lab1/content-lab1.rst

 Each attendee is expected to have a computer with a modern browser and a RDP client.

+To connect to jump hosts,

 #.
 Open browser and go to the URL provided by instructor.

 #.
-Scroll down and find “corporate-pc”.
+Scroll down and find *“corporate-pc”*.
 Choose to connect with RDP.
    Leave this connection for entire lab duration.

    +------------+---------------------------+